mrexclamationmark/GNU-Linux-Configuration/README.md

 GNU-Linux-Scripts: https://github.com/mrtelekinesis/GNU-Linux-Scripts

-**Please read the configuration files carefully before using it, uou are responsible for actions done to your system, if you need some help understanding on what each of the settings do, there is many documentations out there to read as you can find them using a search engine**
+**Please read the files before using them and set them up for your needs, there may be some settings that will not work with your system configuration or some that you may not want.**

 **Philosophy:**